 3. Put the right people in the right jobs

-Retain and re-train those that fit job roles and who have the competences, where’s there is gaps recruit for the potential required to establish and fulfil the future roles within the business structure.
+Retain and re-train those that fit job roles and who have the competences, where’s there is gaps recruit for the potential you need to establish and fulfil the future roles within the business structure.

 Ensure all employees have the opportunity to sit down with their line manager for appraisals at least twice a year and hold monthly less formal one-to-ones.
-Staff should be supported to be the best they possibly can be within their roles.
+Support staff as much as they possibly can be within their roles.
 This is not just sending them on training courses, but coaching, mentoring, buddying up with others on the job, offering secondments and project work.
 However ensure you follow up on one-to-one meetings, developing and giving staff the necessary tools to be effective and efficient in their roles.

 “I don’t have the time to completely restructure my business.”